bryanwweber/thermostate/paper/paper.md

 calculations the students must accomplish and removes the burden of improper unit conversion.
 Existing software packages that solve the equation of state for a substance have APIs that are confusing for students who are learning not only thermodynamics, but Python as well.
-In addition, packages such as CoolProp [@coolprop; @cp-article] don't have a facility to automatically manage units and require all quantities to be in base SI units, which is inconvenient for problems working with EE units.
+In addition, packages such as CoolProp [@coolprop; @cp-article] do not have a facility to automatically manage units and require all quantities to be in base SI units, which is inconvenient for problems working with EE units.

 ThermoState combines the CoolProp [@coolprop; @cp-article] and Pint [@pint] packages to enable easy evaluation of equations of state without needing tables as well as automatic unit conversion.
-In addition, ThermoState has an easy to understand API that utilizes instance attributes to store the properties of interest.
+In addition, ThermoState has an easy to understand API that uses instance attributes to store the properties of interest.

 Because of the simplicity of use and because students do not have to perform trivial arithmetic,